xubiker/petroscope/readme.md

 The panorama module is based on the automatic panoramic image stitching method that produces highly detailed panoramic images from a sequence of partially overlapping images of polished sections.

+At the moment the module is available in the experimental branch [panoramas](https://github.com/xubiker/petroscope/tree/panoramas).

 ### References

 The proposed method of panorama stitching is described in: